lcurtis0/past-present-and-future-spirit-schedule/README.md

-# Ironage-Boar (Challenge-1)
+# past-present-and-future-spirit-schedule (Challenge-5)

 ## Description

-This files are created to complete the Module one challenge-1
+This files are created to complete the Module five challenge-5

-I want the client to have a proper marketing website that always can be easily edited at a moments notice.
+I want the client to have the ability to schedule for workers and set reminders

-Now the client should be able to navigate the HTML and CSS file with ease and edit more easily using the same class names.
+Now the client should be able to remember tasks and know what the current hour is

-I learned that there can be several elements in a class for CSS and that not all HTML tags can have the same class for CSS.
+I learned is Jquery is very good tool for short cuts and creating unique methods for data and appeance

 ## Table of Contents